sizej/NFL_RT_Prob/README.md

 It is incredibly difficult to predict the outcome of a possession at the start of it (at least it is difficult for all possession - even if there are certain types that are easy).
 Fortunately for me, this ia good thing.

 ## Future Work
-- Try reducing the history/training set - more heavily weighting the more recent informatio
+- Try reducing the history/training set - more heavily weighting the more recent information.
-- Develop step-through probability model for all plays
+- Develop step-through probability model for all plays.
+One of the ways in which we can evaluate the quality of the probabilities we get for the start of the possession is to step-through a possession (or a series), starting with these values and see how a model does with more information.